brpaz/tldr/pages/common/python-gitlab.md

 # python-gitlab

-> python-gitlab provides a gitlab command-line tool to interact with GitLab servers.
+> Provides a gitlab command-line tool to interact with GitLab servers.
 It uses a configuration file to define how to connect to the servers.

 - List all projects on GitLab: